Center-pivot irrigation: Overview

-To achieve uniform application, center pivots require an even emitter flow rate across the radius of the machine.
+To achieve uniform application, center pivots require a variable emitter flow rate across the radius of the machine.
 Since the outer-most spans (or towers) travel farther in a given time period than the innermost spans, nozzle sizes are smallest at the inner spans and increase with distance from the pivot point.
 Aerial views show fields of circles created by tracings of quarter-mile or half-mile (400 or 800 m) radial irrigation pipes, which consume up to several thousands of gallons per minute."

 Most center pivot systems now have drops hanging from a U-shaped pipe called a gooseneck attached at the top of the pipe with sprinkler heads that are positioned a few feet (at most) above the crop, thus limiting evaporative losses and wind drift.
 There are many different nozzle configurations available including static plate, moving plate and part circle.
 Pressure regulators are typically installed upstream of each nozzle to ensure each is operating at the correct design pressure.

 Drops can also be used with drag hoses or bubblers that deposit the water directly on the ground between crops.
 This type of system is known as LEPA (Low Energy Precision Application) and is often associated with the construction of small dams along the furrow length (termed furrow diking/dyking).
 Crops may be planted either in straight rows or in circles to conform to the travel of the irrigation system.